BlueBrain/hpc-coding-conventions/cpp/Tooling.md

 Only ClangFormat 7 is supported, the LLVM stable version by the time of the writing of this document.

+It is recommended to use the CMake project provided by this repository to automate the source code formatting.

 ## Static Analysis

 You may use C++ linter tools to identify well known design mistakes like ClangTidy.
 A generic